zm-git-dev/vogue/README.md

 ```

 ## Front End
-All views in vogue should be self explanatory.
-There should be no further documentation needed to be able to be interpret the content of the web page.
+All views in vogue should be self-explanatory.
+There should be no further documentation needed to be able to interpret the content of the web page.

 ## Back End
 The trending database is a Mongo database consisting of following collections:

-- **sample** - holds lims specific data on sample level. keys are lims sample ids
+- **sample** - holds LIMS specific data on sample level.
+Anchoring identifier are LIMS sample ids.
-- **sample_analysis** - holds data from diferent pipeliens on sample level. keys are lims sample ids
+- **sample_analysis** - holds data from diferent pipeliens on sample level.
+Anchoring identifier are lims sample ids.
-- **case_analysis** - holds data from diferent pipeliens on case level. keys are ???
-- **flowcell** - holds lims specific data on run level. keys are flowcell ids
+- **flowcell** - holds lims specific data on run level.
+Anchoring identifier are flowcell ids.
 - **application_tag** - holds application tag specific data.
-Keys are application tags.
+Anchoring identifier are application tags.

-The load of each collection is described below.
+The load command of each collection is described below.

 ## Data Flow
 <p align="center">